Your cart is currently empty!

 Practice Practice (ongoing)

-I collaborate with Dylan Cale Jones on a community-based project called Practice Practice.
-We publish accessible resources that support your creative practice.
+I collaborate with Dylan Cale Jones on a community-based arts education project called Practice Practice.
+We publish accessible resources that help artists build balanced sustainable practices, so that they can keep creating their art.

 Creative Drawing Class (ongoing)